qianweicheng/rasa/examples/rasasc/data/nlu_normal.md

 - Cannot add my signature
 - How do I add a signature?
 - Can you add images to signatures?
+- Add signature option please
+- There was no signature option
+- Please add signature option in settings

 ## intent:how_change_swipe_options
 - How do I change my swipe options?